 TGac editor: modify D0.2 P146L7 (22.3.22 PLCP receive procedure), as follows

 Upon receiving the transmitted PLCP preamble, PMD_RSSI.indication shall report a receive signal strength to the PLCP.
 This activity is indicated to the MAC via a PHY-CCA.indication.
-A PHY-CCA.indication(BUSY, channel-list) shall also be issued as an initial indication of reception of a signal.
+A PHY-CCA.indication(BUSY, channel-list) is also issued as an initial indication of reception of a signal, as specified in 22.3.20.5 (CCA sensitivity).
 The channel-list parameter of the PHY-CCA.indication is absent when the operating channel width is 20 MHz and includes the element “primary” when the operating channel width is 40 MHz, 80 MHz, 160 MHz or 80+80 MHz.

 The PMD primitive PMD_RSSI is issued to update the RSSI and parameter reported to the MAC.

 After the PHY-CCA.indication(BUSY, channel-list) is issued, the PHY entity shall begin receiving the training symbols and searching for L-SIG and VHT-SIG-A in order to set the maximum duration of the data stream.
-If signal loss occurs before validating L-SIG, the VHT PHY shall maintain PHY-CCA.indication(BUSY, channel-list) until the received level drops below the CCA sensitivity level (for a missed preamble) specified in 22.3.20.5 (CCA sensitivity).
 If the check of the L-SIG parity bit is not valid, a PHYRXSTART.indication is not issued.
 The PHY shall issue the error condition PHY-RXEND.indication(FormatViolation).
-The VHT PHY shall maintain PHY-CCA.indication(BUSY, channel-list) until the received level drops below the CCA sensitivity level (for a missed preamble) specified in 22.3.20.5 (CCA sensitivity).
 If a valid L-SIG parity bit is indicated, the VHT PHY shall maintain PHY-CCA.indication(BUSY, channellist) for the predicted duration of the transmitted frame, as defined by RXTIME in Equation (22-80), for all supported modes, unsupported modes, Reserved VHT-SIG-A Indication, and invalid VHT-SIG-A CRC.
 Reserved VHT-SIG-A Indication is defined as a VHT-SIG-A with Reserved bits equal to 0 or NSTS per user for MU set to 5-7 or Short GI set to 01 or the combination of MCS and NSTS not included in 22.5 (Parameters for VHT MCSs) or any other VHT-SIG-A field bit combinations that do not correspond to modes of PHY operation defined in Clause 22.
 If the VHT-SIG-A indicates an unsupported mode, the PHY shall issue the error condition PHY-RXEND.indication(UnsupportedRate).
 If the VHT-SIG-A indicates an invalid CRC or Reserved VHT-SIG-A Indication, the PHY shall issue the error condition PHY-RXEND.indication(Format-Violation).

 TGac editor: modify D0.2 P143L15 (22.3.20.5 CCA sensitivity), as follows